 To drive the development of this new Free Economic Zone, the government has established a new Alat Free Economic Zone Authority (AFEZA) – responsible for all aspects of promotion, client facilitation, approvals, licensing and client development.

-Fewer Harrington & Partners was appointed by GARLAND as master planners and architects for the overall development as part of the Pivotal International team.
+Fewer Harrington & Partners was appointed by GARLAND (Consultant Engineers) as master planners and architects for the overall development as part of the Pivotal International team which also includes Lawler Consulting (Mechanical and Electrical Engineers) and Carron + Walsh (Quantity Surveyors).